What Is Degrowth? How It Will Easily Change The World For The Better

 Degrowth usually encompasses the idea that we must end continued overproduction at the expense of the Earth’s ecology and try to produce better with less destruction.

 Minimalist living is an easy first step because there is no etched-in-stone definition.
-Minimalist living can be whatever the participant chooses it to be with the core principle of less is more leading the way.
+Minimalist living can be whatever the participant chooses it to be, with the core principle of less is more leading the way.

 Sustainability

-Those in the know correctly understand degrowth and sustainability principles are immensely more radical than the “Green” forms of sustainability discussed today.
+Those in the know correctly understand that degrowth and sustainability principles are immensely more radical than the “Green” forms of sustainability discussed today.

-Recycling and conserving resources are powerful and necessary parts but simple measures like them will never come close to being enough.
+Recycling and conserving resources are powerful and necessary parts, but simple measures like them will never come close to being enough.

 It’s foolish and even reckless to believe unbridled capitalism and environmental justice can exist within the same social structure.